FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/maxtrans_use_cases.md

 > **Note**
 >
-> The default value is 5, and should in almost all cases be modified.
+> Note: The default value is 5, and should in almost all cases be modified.
 We recommend that you modify the value to 1.
 Not changing the value could lead to latency issues for either remote MAXTRANS local MAXCNX.
 See table above.

 #### DISCTS/DISCTD value is set to zero